-The Music and Dance Class at Prescott College
+The Music and Dance Class at Prescott College show that despite their look, their talent means serious business. |

 But then the performance began.
 Let me start by saying that Beckett and Stravinsky were no where near being in the same time period, but after watching this recital, I got a glimpse of what would have happened if they had.

-Nikki Rice proved that she was more then a pretty face
+Nikki Rice proved that she was more then a pretty face on Wendsday when she took lead as one of three prima ballerinas, Multon and Mitten being the other two |

 The show started with a strange circle dance that seemed like a happy, almost satirical version of Danse Macabre, instantly dragging you into the show.
 The performers then all sat in a circle and began to play everything from authentic instruments( such as a ukulele) to instruments of pure fantasy ( is that Dr. Suess' Who Hoover ?).
 The musical composition (mostly made up directly on the spot) is at times random and erratic, and at other times harmonious and equated.
 Surprisingly, most of the players have never touched an instrument.
 I got an exclusive talk with Skylar Scott, one of the performers with a preforming history close to mine, strict and regulated.
 She confined in me that most of the music was not only improved, but that many of them were not aware they were going to being playing an instrument until a few seconds before curtain.
 "Yeah, they told me 'you can play it[the ukulele].
 So I did."
 When I asked how long she had been playing she responded "... five minutes ago...".
 The music was strange and rioting, and reminded one of Rite of Spring, the famous 1913 ballet that was so different, it literately started a violent riot and a burning of the theater in which it was held.
 At one point I even believed it was the famous ballet reincarnate.
 And if there was such a thing as a prima ballerina in modern ballet, there is no question who would get the title.
 Tori Multon, Lauren Mitten, and Nikki Rice show strong dance power.
 Apart they steal the audience.
 Together they just steal the whole damn show.

-Skylar Scott, one of the stars of the show, is as strong a
+Skylar Scott, one of the stars of the show, is as strong a dancer as she is a singer, and is one of the few officiated prima donnas at PC.
+Of course it helps that she's hott too. |

 Voice wise however, the star is obvious.
 Skylar Scott holds fast to her title of the shows one and only diva, in every original meaning of the word.
 With a strong voice, and an even stronger stage presence,its obvious that without her the show could just not fully go on; a true prima donna assoluta.